trustbridge/intergov/docs/inbound.rst

 They are like listening posts.
-They observe every message on the channel, filter out the ones that originate from this country, and send the rest to the Private Message API for processing.
+They observe every message on the channel, filter out the ones that originate from this jurisdiction, and send the rest to the Private Message API for processing.

 This way the rest of the system can know about new messages,